 Water from the pond enters the nexus via the inlet into the inner chamber which works as a vortex allowing larger solids to settle out.

-Water then passes through the grills in the stainless steel Eazy filter, where the finer particles are removed at the mechanical stage of filtration, thanks to the static bed of our award-winning K1 Micro filter media.
+Water then passes through the grills in the stainless steel Eazy filter, where the finer particles are removed at the mechanical stage of filtration, thanks to the static bed of our the award-winning K+ filter media.

 The mechanically clean water then passes to the outside chamber of the nexus where the K1 Media moving bed is located for biological treatment prior to being returned to the pond.